Shell posts stronger-than-expected profit as gas offsets lower refining margins

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Shell’s earnings comfortably beat market expectations last quarter as higher volumes at its integrated gas business helped offset a slump in refining margins and lower oil prices.
+Shell’s earnings comfortably beat market expectations last quarter, as higher volumes at its gas business helped offset a slump in profit margins at its refineries and lower oil prices.

 The oil and gas giant said adjusted earnings were 6.03 billion US dollars (£4.64 billion), down 3.1% from 6.22 billion dollars (£4.79 billion) during the same period last year.

-The figure beat a company-provided analyst consensus of 5.36 billion dollars (£4.13 billion), and Shell confirmed plans for further returns to shareholders via dividends.
+The figure beat a company-provided analyst consensus of 5.36 billion dollars (£4.13 billion), and Shell confirmed plans for further returns to shareholders.

 Total production at Shell’s integrated gas business was 941 thousands barrels of oil per day (boe/d), down on the last quarter but up 4.5% on the same period last year.

+Meanwhile, liquefaction volumes – turning natural gas into liquid – was 7.5 million tonnes, up 9% on the same period last year.

-Integrated gas has been a growing focus for chief executive Wael Sawan, who has carried out a cost-cutting programme at the company and reduced its focus on renewables.
+Integrated gas has been a growing focus for chief executive Wael Sawan, who has carried out a cost-cutting programme at the company and reduced its focus on renewables since joining in 2023.

-That included job cuts at two business units responsible for Shell’s exploration strategy and for developing its oil and gas finds, which saw 20% of their staff axed, according to reports earlier this year.

-The strong integrated gas performance offset a fall in refining margins, which have proven a headache for energy majors of late.
+The results came after Labour confirmed plans to raise a windfall tax on North Sea oil and gas firms to 38% from 35% and extend the levy by a year, in its autumn Budget on Wednesday.

+Commenting on the tax increase, Shell chief financial officer Sinead Gorman said: “Elected officials just have to balance budgets in the best way they see fit.

 Shell said earnings were also pushed down by charges relating to redundancies and restructuring.